-Group exercises
+group exercises

 One of the most common group exercises is a group discussion, which involves participants working together on a task.
-This can include collaborating on problem-solving.
+This can include collaborating on problemsolving.

-Role-plays
+role-plays

 Here you're given a particular role to play in relation to a certain task.
 Most often, you'll be dealing with another role player while the interviewer watches.
-They'll be looking for you to demonstrate some of the key skills for the job, so be prepared.
+They'll be looking for you to demonstrate some of the key skills for the job, so it pays to do your homework.

-Psychometric testing
+psychometric testing